 offer a real-life, hands-on experience that is valuable, essential and unique

 help students achieve sound audit knowledge and gain an insight into audit challenges

 Internal Audit Education (IAE)

 Internal Audit Education (IAE) provides essential education to current and future corporate executives who have, or will have, responsibility for ensuring that adequate controls are in place within their companies.
-If they become auditees and are audited by either internal or external audit staffs, they should be positioned for successful audit results.
+If they become audit clients and are audited by either internal or external audit staffs, they should be positioned for successful audit results.
 They will be responsible for the controls that help establish and maintain both integrity and accuracy in financial reporting.

 Management needs to be well versed in internal control theory and practice to meet acceptable audit standards.
 They must step up and enhance their knowledge of controls, understand their company’s overall compliance plans and ensure that the two are effectively integrated.